Al menos cuatro hombres violan a una mujer después de darle burundanga en Pamplona

 La violación tuvo lugar en un piso en la calle Jarauta 13, propiedad del Ayuntamiento de Pamplona, hace unos días.
 El piso estaba ocupado hace tiempo pero el Ayuntamiento de Bildu y Asirón no hizo nada para desahuciarle, como informa navarra.com

-Una mujer detalló en la denuncia la agresión sexual con penetración de varias personas en la vivienda.
+Una mujer detalló en la denuncia la agresión sexual con penetración de varios hombres en la vivienda.
 Según su testimonio, es posible que los acusados utilizaran sustancias como la burundanga para anular la voluntad física y mental de la víctima para así poder cometer la agresión.

 Los tres hombres se encuentran en disposición del Juzgado de Instrucción nº 2 de Pamplona, sin embargo, por el momento los cuerpos de seguridad no han querido ofrecer más información sobre los hechos.